Ambroise Begue

-Ambroise Begue (born 22 May 1995) is a French professional footballer who plays as a defender or midfielder for AS Port-Louis 2000.
+Ambroise Begue (born 22 May 1995) is a French professional footballer who plays as a defender or midfielder for SC Chaudron of the Réunion Premier League.
 He started his professional youth career with Ligue 2 side AS Nancy-Lorraine, before moving to join Home United for two seasons in the Singapore Premier League.
 Begue has also represented France at the U16 level.

 Early life

 In March 2002, Begue joined J.S.
 Bois de Nèfles, an amateur football club based in Saint Clotilde, Réunion.
 He stayed with the amateur side for 3 years, before transferring to join Club Sportif Saint-Denis, a professional football club which plays in the Réunion Premier League.

 Club career

 AS Nancy-Lorraine

 After building his footballing career for 5 years at Club Sportif Saint-Denis, Begue moved to join AS Nancy-Lorraine in July 2010, a club that played in Ligue 2, the second tier of French professional football.
 Begue featured for the club's reserve team that plays in the Championnat de France Amateur, but never managed to make his senior debut with the club.